 Communication is fundamental when you have employees all over the world working for the same organization.
 Maintaining that constant stream of two-way communication can be challenging with time-zones, internet connection, and technological woes.
 Alleviate these issues by putting a strong communication plan in place.
 Daily or weekly calls and check-ins to cover what each person has been up to keep teams in touch with projects and people across the organization, which will help build a transparent and communicative environment.

 Many companies, Pagely included, use apps like Zoom, Google Hangouts or Slack to create different spaces for different conversations.
+There are a bunch of tools out there to make virtual conferencing easier these days, here’s a comparison review of three options which includes Zoom (our tool of choice).
 Pro tip: Make sure you have a “random” or “water cooler” channel in Slack!
 Discussions don’t necessarily have to be work related.
 They can be used to share interesting articles, thoughts, or general conversation about their day.
 While we’re on the communication note, organization is also key.
 Here are 8 essential apps to stay organized as a remote worker, make sure you’re using them all.

 2. Face-to-face Meetings and Corporate Retreats